-The fact is, some restaurants are easier places to eat alone than others.
-When I discovered the bustling lunch counters at Pike Place Market, I realized they were the easiest place in the world to eat a meal alone, while intimate bistros in Florence, Italy proved to be quite a bit more challenging to my own initial discomfort at dining alone.
+Some restaurants are much easier places to eat alone than others.
+When I discovered the bustling lunch counters at Pike Place Market, I realized they were the easiest place in the world to eat a meal alone, while intimate bistros in Florence, Italy proved to be more challenging.

-I find busy casual-dining tourist restaurants to be the easiest to eat and enjoy a meal alone, while evening meals in intimately lit elegant restaurants are quite a bit more challenging.
+I find busy casual-dining tourist restaurants to be the easiest to eat and enjoy a meal alone.
+Evening meals in intimately lit elegant restaurants, on the other hand, are much more challenging.
 Restaurants attached to hotels are also good options for solo dining, since there’s likely to be a business traveler or two also dining alone and normalizing the experience.

-Best Restaurants for Eating Alone, Ranked in order of Comfort:
+Best Types of Restaurants for Eating Alone, Ranked in order of Comfort:

 - Lunch counters

-If being noticed is the trigger for your anxiety, consider enjoying meals at off-peak times of day: taking up space in a café in the middle afternoon often feels quite a bit different than going during peak hours.
+If being noticed is the trigger for your discomfort, consider enjoying meals at off-peak times of day.
+Taking up space in a café in the middle afternoon often feels quite a bit different than going during peak hours.
 Similarly, enjoying dinner a bit earlier than most other diners can be a great way to avoid feeling over-exposed as you learn to grow more confident dining alone.

-As a solo traveler, I am a huge fan of portable hobbies to enjoy on the road – in fact, I wrote a whole article about why having a travel hobby is great, especially for solo travelers.
+As a solo traveler, I am a huge fan of portable hobbies to enjoy on the road – in fact, I wrote a whole article about why having a travel hobby is great.
 Having something to keep your hands and mind busy is especially great for restaurants.
-If you have a hobby you can enjoy an engrossing and productive activity to enjoy while you wait instead of sitting awkwardly or just staring at your phone.
+A hobby can give you something to do other than sitting awkwardly or just staring at your phone.

-Thanks almost entirely to my habit of journaling, dining alone while solo traveling is actually one of my favorite parts of the day.
+Thanks to my travel journaling habits, dining alone while solo traveling is actually one of my favorite parts of the day.
 After a full day of exploring- and usually picking up a quick lunch somewhere along the way to go- dinner is where I get to rest and reflect.

 Curious about travel journaling?
 Read my article on how to start a travel journal.

-It’s okay to pick fast food or rush through a meal when you’re first getting used to eating alone as a solo traveler, but if you make it your standard practice, you may miss out on a lot of the best parts of dining alone, like the opportunity to eat mindfully and really notice the taste of your food.
+It’s okay to pick fast food or rush through a meal when you’re first getting used to eating alone as a solo traveler.
+However, if you make it your standard practice, you may miss out on a lot of the best parts of dining alone!
+Eating slowly offers a chance to eat mindfully and really notice the taste of your food.

 While I don’t recommend schmoozing your waitstaff for extra attention, the reality is you’re not alone as a solo diner.
 The premise of the hospitality industry is that someone is present and attentive to your needs.

 If you’re a solo traveler, every little bit of human connection matters.
-Being kind, gracious, and friendly to your waitstaff in a restaurant when you are dining alone is actually a way to curate a little bit of the human connection that we all crave when traveling alone.
+Being kind, gracious, and friendly to your waitstaff in a restaurant when you are dining alone is actually a way to curate a little bit of human connection.

-Although it may not decrease your anxiety about dining alone in a restaurant, the one-to-one connection gained through being a good guest and enjoying a brief conversation with your waiter or waitress can be a key part of sustainable solo travel.
+Although it may not decrease your discomfort eating alone in a restaurant, the one-to-one connection gained through being a good guest and enjoying a brief conversation with your waiter or waitress can be a key part of sustainable solo travel.

-Tip: a fun bonus to solo dining is that I find I’m a little more likely to get free appetizers.
-Often, if the chef fires the wrong item or the kitchen has a mixup, a solo diner may get a comped item.
+🍤🍰🍴 A fun bonus to solo dining is that I find I’m a little more likely to get free appetizers.
+If the chef fires the wrong item or the kitchen has a mixup, a solo diner is a perfect table to comp a one-person item.

 Drink alcohol sparingly.

-A final tip for enjoying yourself while eating alone in a restaurant during solo travel (or any time) is to be mindful and kind to yourself when choosing your alcohol intake.
+A final tip for enjoying eating alone in a restaurant is to be mindful of your alcohol intake.

-Although for some people who really struggle with eating alone in a restaurant, drinking may feel like a social lubricant to make the experience less awkward, solo travelers need to be especially mindful of the amount of alcohol they drink, especially in public.
+Although, for some people who really struggle with eating alone in a restaurant, drinking may feel like a social lubricant to make the experience less awkward, travelers should be careful.
+Solo travelers should be especially mindful of the amount of alcohol they drink, especially in public.

-In some areas, solo travelers may be targeted for crime at a higher rate than other travelers, and finding your way home, alone, after dining alone and drinking a bit more than you should have can put you at risk.
-Limit your alcohol intake to well within your own personal tolerance to maintain a clear mind and sharp focus for your journey back to your hotel or lodging.
+In some areas, solo travelers may be targeted for crime at a higher rate than other travelers.
+Finding your way home, alone, after drinking too much can put you at risk.
+Limit your alcohol intake to maintain a clear mind and sharp focus for your journey back to your hotel or lodging.

 Final thoughts on eating alone in a restaurant

-for some people, eating alone in a restaurant is an extremely anxiety-provoking situation, but to enjoy solo travel to the fullest, it’s a discomfort travelers will need to learn to tolerate.
+For some people, eating alone in a restaurant is an extremely uncomfortable situation- but it doesn’t have to be!
+To enjoy solo travel to the fullest, eating alone is something travelers need to learn to tolerate.

-Using the tips in this article, and practicing them regularly can help ease the discomfort of eating alone and, through that, increase the enjoyment and satisfaction of your solo travel in the future.
+Using the tips in this article, like how to choose a restaurant, how to stay busy, and how to adjust your mindset, all travelers can increase the enjoyment and satisfaction of their solo travel in the future.